Contributing Gear Writer

 Cons: Not the most efficient while paddling

 The greatest difference between a kayak and a SUP is the ability to be closer to the water, and the Aquaglide Deschutes puts you right next to the surface.
 This kayak was a breeze to set up.
-The main chambers inflate in just a couple minutes, and the attached seat connects with just a couple of buckles.
+The main chambers inflate in just a couple of minutes, and the attached seat connects with just a couple of buckles.

 On the water, the kayak paddles fairly well – we could easily move around, and though the tracking isn’t quite as good as other kayaks we tested, a large removable fin mounted in the stern does help maintain a forward direction while paddling.
 Once you get a bit of a glide going, the boat cruises with ease, though there are definitely more efficient inflatable kayaks out there.

 This is a boat that checks all the boxes for summertime fun.
-It’s by no means a high-performance boat, but it still moves well on the water, and will get you from point A to point B with ease.
+It’s by no means a high-performance boat, but it still moves well on the water and will get you from point A to point B with ease.
 With a reasonable price, it’s hard to find many faults with this kayak.
 It was certainly enough for us to give it the title of Runner-Up Best All-Around Inflatable Kayak.

 Check Price on REI Check Price on Amazon